artem-zinnatullin/KEEP/proposals/stdlib/result.md

 fun findUserByName(name: String): Result<User> // ERROR
 ```

-If the only kind of failure we might be interested in handling is the failure to find
+If the only kind of error we might be interested in handling is the error to find
 the user with the given name, then the following signature shall be used:

 ```kotlin
 fun findUserByName(name: String): User? // Ok
 ```

-If there is a business need to distinguish different failures and process these different failures in distinct ways
+If there is a business need to distinguish different errors and process these different errors in distinct ways
 on each invocation site, then the following kind of signature shall be considered:

 ```kotlin